IAmMoltony/desktop-wallpaper/README.md

 `babanya` doesn't have the xcf file because I did not save the XCF file, only exported it.

+For `azubananya` I did save the XCF file but I deleted it accidentally.

 ## why 1366x768

 Because this is the screen resolution of both my laptop and my pc.
 I might add more resolution options in the future. (asterisk)